-In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "would," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions.
+In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions.
 Forward-looking statements contained in this prospectus include, but are not limited to, statements about:

-- the success, cost and timing of our development activities, preclinical studies and clinical trials, and in particular the development of our BBB platform technology, core programs and biomarkers; - the expected potential benefits of strategic collaboration agreements and our ability to attract collaborators with development, regulatory and commercialization expertise; - · the timing or likelihood of regulatory filings and approvals; - our ability to obtain and maintain regulatory approval of our product candidates, and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - the terms and conditions of licenses granted to us and our ability to license additional intellectual property relating to our product candidates and BBB platform technology; - our ability to obtain funding for our operations, including funding necessary to develop and commercialize our product candidates; - our plans and ability to establish sales, marketing and distribution infrastructure to commercialize any product candidates for which we obtain approval; - · future agreements with third parties in connection with the commercialization of our product candidates; - the size and growth potential of the markets for our product candidates, if approved for commercial use, and our ability to serve those markets; - the rate and degree of market acceptance of our product candidates; - existing regulations and regulatory developments in the United States and foreign countries; - potential claims relating to our intellectual property and third-party intellectual property; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - the pricing and reimbursement of our product candidates, if approved;
+- the success, cost and timing of our development activities, preclinical studies and clinical trials, and in particular the development of our BBB platform technology, core programs and biomarkers; - the extent to which any dosing limitations that we are subject to may affect the success of our product candidates; - the impact of pre-clinical findings on our ability to achieve exposures of our product candidates that allow us to explore a robust pharmacodynamic range of these candidates in humans; - the expected potential benefits of strategic collaboration agreements and our ability to attract collaborators with development, regulatory and commercialization expertise; - the timing or likelihood of regulatory filings and approvals; - our ability to obtain and maintain regulatory approval of our product candidates, and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - the terms and conditions of licenses granted to us and our ability to license additional intellectual property relating to our product candidates and BBB platform technology; - our ability to obtain funding for our operations, including funding necessary to develop and commercialize our product candidates; - our plans and ability to establish sales, marketing and distribution infrastructure to commercialize any product candidates for which we obtain approval; - future agreements with third parties in connection with the commercialization of our product candidates; - the size and growth potential of the markets for our product candidates, if approved for commercial use, and our ability to serve those markets; - the rate and degree of market acceptance of our product candidates; - existing regulations and regulatory developments in the United States and foreign countries;

-- the success of competing products or platform technologies that are or may become available; - our ability to attract and retain key managerial, scientific and medical personnel; - the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - · our financial performance; - our expectations regarding the period during which we qualify as an emerging growth company under the JOBS Act; and - our anticipated use of the proceeds from this offering.
+- potential claims relating to our intellectual property and third-party intellectual property; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - · the pricing and reimbursement of our product candidates, if approved; - · the success of competing products or platform technologies that are or may become available; - our ability to attract and retain key managerial, scientific and medical personnel; - · the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our financial performance; - our expectations regarding the period during which we qualify as an emerging growth company under the JOBS Act; and - our anticipated use of the proceeds from this offering.